Health and Safety

 As you prepare to leave campus, we hope that you will also consider the potential emotional stress of off-campus study.
 This experience can be a very powerful and positive developmental time that may ultimately lead to increased levels of self-awareness.
 However, the life changes associated with off-campus study can also be stressful and confusing, and may potentially exacerbate existing physical and emotional conditions.
 If you have any concerns, it is very important that you meet with the staff at Boettcher Health Center or other health care provider to discuss how off-campus study could affect your situation.
 Addressing your health issues prior to studying off campus will help you identify those resources that will and will not be available at your program site.

-Colorado College has contracted with a company called International SOS (SOS) to provide worldwide assistance and emergency evacuation services for off-campus study participants.
-The services provided by SOS range from telephone advice and referrals to evacuation by private air ambulance.
-Colorado College students also have access to country-specific information on the SOS website, including recommended vaccinations, weather and road conditions, telephone and voltage information, and more.
-It is important to understand that although International SOS will offer students travel and medical advice and services, as well as cover the costs of medical evacuation and repatriation, International SOS is NOT travel or medical insurance.
-If you visit a doctor's office or have to be admitted to a hospital, International SOS will not cover these services.
+International SOS provides worldwide assistance and emergency evacuation services for study abroad participants.
+The services provided by SOS range from telephone advice and doctor referrals to evacuation by private air ambulance.
+Colorado College students also have access to country-specific information on the SOS website, including recommended vaccinations, safety and security information, and more.
+The CC membership number for SOS is 11BSGC000027.
+Enter that number in the upper right hand corner of the SOS website to access country-specific information.

-Students participating in Colorado-College-led programs, such as blocks abroad, summer blocks abroad, or CC semesters abroad and exchanges are covered automatically by International SOS.
-Students participating in an approved/ACM program may be covered through International SOS, or your program may provide comparable emergency insurance.
-Make sure to inquire with the International Programs Office to see if you are covered by International SOS for your semester program.
+NOTE: Students participating in a non-CC approved semester program may be covered through International SOS/UHP, or your approved program provider may provide comparable insurance.
+Make sure to inquire with the Office of International Programs to see if you are covered by SOS/UHP for your semester program.

-If you need to reach us in an emergency, please call (719) 227-8282.
-This line will be answered between 8:30 a.m. and 3:00 p.m.
-MST, Monday through Friday.
-For emergencies that occur outside of normal operating hours, call campus security at (719) 389-6707.
+For emergencies that occur outside of normal operating hours, call the campus safety emergency number at (719) 389-6911.
 The dispatcher will notify the administrator on call of any emergency situation.